Jörg Widmann: Berlin and Munich (Since 2017)

 On 27 January 2018, Widmann and the Hagen Quartet performed his Clarinet Quintet, as part of a European tour, at Amsterdam's Muziekgebouw aan het IJ.
 Partita, five reminiscences for large orchestra, commissioned by the Leipzig Gewandhaus Orchestra and the Boston Symphony Orchestra, was premiered in Leipzig on 8 March 2018 with Andris Nelsons conducting.

 After the world premiere in 2012 at the Bavarian State Opera, in 2019 a new Berlin version of his opera Babylon was performed at the Berlin State Opera on Unter den Linden under the musical direction of Christopher Ward.

 Anne-Sophie Mutter is the dedicatee of String Quartet No. 6 (Study on Beethoven, 2019).
 With this piece, Widmann began a new series of works in the genre for the Beethoven anniversary year 2020.
 The series comprises five quartets.

 Widmann held the 2019–20 Richard and Barbara Debs Composer's Chair at Carnegie Hall.
 During the COVID-19 pandemic of 2020, he contributed to the online Festival of New Music with his composition empty space.
 Barenboim and Emanuel Pahud curated the festival in the empty Pierre Boulez Saal.
-Another commission from Leipzig and Boston is the lyrical trumpet concerto Toward Paradise.
+Another commission from Leipzig and Boston is the lyrical trumpet concerto Towards Paradise.
 It was premiered on 23 September 2021 at Gewandhaus with Håkan Hardenberger playing trumpet and Andris Nelsons conducting the Leipzig Gewandhaus Orchestra.
 This work refers to Miles Davis.
-On 8 June 2023, Friedenskantate for soli, choir, organ and orchestra was premiered by Andreas Reize conducting Leipzig Gewandhaus Orchestra and Thomanerchor in Leipzig, Thomaskirche, on occasion of the 300th anniversary of Johann Sebastian Bach taking office as Thomaskantor.
+On 8 June 2023, Friedenskantate for soli, choir, organ and orchestra was premiered by Andreas Reize conducting Leipzig Gewandhaus Orchestra and Thomanerchor in Leipzig, Thomaskirche, on the occasion of the 300th anniversary of Johann Sebastian Bach taking office as Thomaskantor.

 Since 2022, he has been Associated Conductor of the Munich Chamber Orchestra for three years.
-He is guest conductor of the Mozarteum Orchester Salzburg.
+He was guest conductor of the Mozarteum Orchester Salzburg.
 From the 2023–24 season, Widmann has been principal guest conductor of the NDR Radiophilharmonie for three years.
-In the 2023–24 season, Widmann was Berlin Philharmonic's Composer in Residence and made his debut conducting the orchestra.
-Widmann composed a concerto for the orchestras principle horn Stefan Dohr.
+In the 2023–24 season, Widmann was Berlin Philharmonic's composer in residence and made his debut conducting the orchestra.
+Widmann composed a concerto for the orchestra's principal horn Stefan Dohr.

-Widmann's commitment for peace is manifested in the 2025 Ukraine performance of his Cantata in tempore belli.
+Widmann's commitment for peace was manifested in the 2025 Ukraine performance of his Cantata in tempore belli.
+In the 2025–2026 season, Widmann made his official conducting debut with the Cleveland Orchestra, Atlanta Symphony and the Detroit Symphony.

-Starting in 2026, Widmann will be the artistic director of the Lucerne Festival Academy, succeeding Wolfgang Rihm.
+2026 saw the premiere of Widmann's Jupiter-Etude played by violinist Tianwa Yang at Mozart Festival Würzburg.
+The piece is a homage to Mozart's Jupiter Symphony.
+Since 2026, Widmann has been the artistic director of the Lucerne Festival Academy, succeeding Wolfgang Rihm.
+He conducted the Lucerne Festival Contemporary Orchestra with Rihm's Tutuguri in Lucerne, Berlin and Munich.
+In the 2026–27 season he is "Capell-Compositeur" und "Capell-Virtuos" of the Staatskapelle Dresden.

+Other activities

-Widmann will be the judge for the Toru Takemitsu Composition Award 2026.
+Widmann is president of the International Max Reger Society.
+Widmann was the judge for the Toru Takemitsu Composition Award 2026.